How to rock colour-block

 Choose your nail polish colours

-Chose nail polish colours that are vibrant and fun to play with.
+Summer nail polish colours are so vibrant and so much fun to play with, why would you only pick one?
 The best nail polish for this look is up to you.
 Do you want to rock pastel unicorn-inspired hues? ’80s metallics?
 Neon brights?
 All of these are on trend for festival season.
 Stumped for trendy inspiration?
 Yellow and chartreuse are some of the hottest nail polish colours right now.

 First things first: You’ll want to prep your nail canvas before you start painting any nail art designs, so file and shape your nails; try not to “see-saw” when you file as that can weaken the tip of the nail, resulting in premature chipping.
 The right way to file is one fluid motion swipe, from the side to the centre.
 (Think about how you swipe a credit card up—same idea.)
 Next, push your cuticles back using an orange stick—nothing sharp, though.
 You don’t want to cut your cuticles.